de-DEen-US

 Decide where to create computer objects in the new domain.
 Determine if you want to migrate the parent OU structure of the selected computers.

-Enable the migration of group memberships the source computer object may have.
+Migrate the group memberships of the source computer object.
 Some third-party software deployment solutions use group memberships of computers to automatically distribute software.

 Active Directory Attributes